Cancer Data Science Pulse

 Meteorology, Aerospace Engineering, and Cancer Research—The Future of Predictive Modeling

 What do winter storms, airplanes, and cancer research have in common?
 More than you might think.
 This was the underlying theme of a recent virtual workshop, “Accelerating Precision Radiation Oncology Through Advanced Computing and Artificial Intelligence,” which was hosted by NCI’s Frederick National Laboratory for Cancer Research (FNLCR), and the U.S. Department of Energy (DOE).
 The workshop is the first of several to explore how radiation treatment might be improved using mechanism-based, computationally enabled modeling and advanced computing as a way to advance dynamic, multiscale, data-informed, clinically actionable predictions and decision making.
-The workshops are an outgrowth of the NCI-DOE Collaboration and the Envisioning Computational Innovations for Cancer Challenges community.
+The workshops are an outgrowth of the NCI-DOE Collaboration and the Computational Cancer Community.

 The kickoff event brought together experts on meteorology, aerospace engineering, and radiation oncology to explore what we can learn from these very different fields to further advance how we target and apply radiation to treat cancerous tumors.